yellowdog/python-examples/README.md

-                        user-defined variable substitutions; can be supplied multiple times --quiet, -q           suppress (non-error, non-interactive) status and progress messages --debug               print a stack trace (etc.) on error --abort, -a           abort all running tasks with immediate effect --follow, -f          when using --abort, poll until all Tasks have been aborted --interactive, -i     list, and interactively select, items to act on --yes, -y             perform destructive actions without requiring user confirmation
+                        user-defined variable substitutions; can be supplied multiple times --quiet, -q           suppress (non-error, non-interactive) status and progress messages --debug               print a stack trace (etc.) on error --pac                 enable PAC (proxy auto-configuration) support --abort, -a           abort all running tasks with immediate effect --follow, -f          when using --abort, poll until all Tasks have been aborted --interactive, -i     list, and interactively select, items to act on --yes, -y             perform destructive actions without requiring user confirmation
 ```

+## HTTTPS Proxy Support

+The commands will use the value of the environment variable `HTTPS_PROXY` if routing through a proxy is required.
+In addition, the commands can use Proxy Auto-Configuration (PAC) if the `--pac` command line option is specified.

 # Configuration